U.S. House Democrats to get more Mueller evidence, Trump calls witness 'sleazebag'

 The committee will not see a full, unredacted copy of Mueller’s report under the agreement, said Nadler, a Democrat.
 But lawmakers will get access to interview notes and other evidence, including “first-hand accounts of misconduct,” Nadler said at the outset of the hearing.

-The committee hearing, one in a series still to come on the Mueller report, occurred amid continuing discussion among House of Representatives Democrats about whether or not to begin impeachment proceedings against Trump.
+The hearing, one in a series still to come on the Mueller report, occurred amid continuing discussion among House of Representatives Democrats about whether to begin impeachment proceedings against Trump.

-The Justice Department will continue to cooperate with the committee, under their agreement, as long as Democrats hold off on their Barr contempt vote, spokeswoman Kerri Kupec said.
+The Justice Department will continue to cooperate with the committee, under their agreement, as long as Democrats hold off on the contempt vote, Justice spokeswoman Kerri Kupec said.

-The Democratic-controlled House will still vote as planned on Tuesday on a measure that would increase pressure on Trump by allowing the committee to sue the administration in federal court if needed over access to the report.
+The Democratic-controlled House will vote as previously planned on Tuesday on a measure that would increase pressure on Trump by authorizing the committee to sue the administration in federal court if needed over access to the report.

 Nadler said a lawsuit may yet be necessary and added that Tuesday’s vote may force former White House counsel Don McGahn, a central figure in Mueller’s report, to testify.
 McGahn resigned his White House post in August 2018.